iu2frl/iu2frl-civ/README.md

 ## Sample code

-Some sample commands are available in the `tests/main.py` file
+Some sample commands are available in the `tests` folder.

+- `ic7300.py`: A simple test script that demonstrates how to use the library to communicate with the IC-7300 transceiver.
+- `fake.py`: A simple test script that fakes a connection to transceiver, used to validate builds.

 ## Project info